©

 Museum of Popular Arts and Traditions

-This museum retraces the village of Ainay-le-Vieil on the eve of the 1914 war.
+Permanent exhibition – Immerse yourself in the daily life of the inhabitants of Ainay-le-Vieil on the eve of the 1914 War.

-An event organized by the “Federation for Brain Research” and the “Comité des Parcs et Jardins de France” to raise funds for research in this field.
+An event organised by the “Federation for Brain Research” and the “Comité des Parcs et Jardins de France” to raise funds for research in this field.

-The association“Les Jardins de La Loubière” organizes its plant festival in the upper courtyard of the Château d’Ainay-le-Vieil.
-You’ll be able to buy plants, as well as everything from essential oils to garden decorations.
+The association “Les Jardins de La Loubière” is organising its plant festival in the upper courtyard of the Château d’Ainay-le-Vieil.
+You’ll be able to buy plants as well as everything from essential oils to garden decorations.

 Practical info

-Every day except Tuesday from Monday September 1 to Sunday September 28: 10am to 12pm and 2pm to 6pm
+Every day except Tuesday from 10am to 6pm

 • Access and transport